open-guides/og-aws/README.md

     * You should always use MFA, and the sooner the better — enabling it when you already have many users is extra work.
     * Unfortunately it can’t be enforced in software, so an administrative policy has to be established.
     * Most users can use the Google Authenticator app (on [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605) or [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2)) to support two-factor authentication.
 For the root account, consider a hardware fob.
-* 🔹 Consider creating separate AWS accounts for independent parts of your infrastructure if you expect a high rate of AWS API calls, since AWS [throttles calls](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#api-request-rate) at the AWS account level.
+* 🔹Consider creating separate AWS accounts for independent parts of your infrastructure if you expect a high rate of AWS API calls, since AWS [throttles calls](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#api-request-rate) at the AWS account level.
 * [**Key Management Service (KMS)**](https://aws.amazon.com/kms/) is likely one of your best and most secure options for storing keys, such as for [EBS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html) and [S3 encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html). (⛓ At the cost of lock-in.)
 * [**AWS WAF**](https://aws.amazon.com/waf) is a web application firewall to help you protect your applications for common attack patterns.